rn-taiga/other-people-projects/README.md

 <b>[shelly](https://github.com/fukamachi/shelly)</b><br>
 Shelly enables you to execute Common Lisp functions like a shell command.
 And it also can be used as a Make-like build-tool.
 Shelly has the following features:
-* Provides shell command-like interface for Common Lisp functions;
+ - Provides shell command-like interface for Common Lisp functions;
-* Dumps a Lisp core for fast execution;
+ - Dumps a Lisp core for fast execution;
-* Allows to define project specific commands (shlyfile);
+ - Allows to define projectspecific commands (shlyfile);
-* Implementation independent.
+ - Implementation independent.

 <b>[avesh](https://gitlab.com/ralt/avesh)</b><br>